-La Casa Caduceus has a one-bedroom apartment downstairs and a three-bedroom apartment upstairs.
+La Casa Caduceus has a one-bedroom apartment downstairs and a two bedroom apartment upstairs.
 This house is decorated in traditional Spanish style and the two apartments can be rented together or separately as can the two adjoining houses.
-Las Almendras has 1 double bedroom, 1 twin bedroom, bathroom, kitchen and sitting/dining area and an extra sofa bed on mezzanine level.
+Las Almendras has 1 double bedroom, 1 twin bedroom, bathroom, kitchen and sitting/dining area and two additional single beds on a mezzanine level.
+This upper room is not suitable during the high season as it can be hot.

 |Size||Sleeps up to 6, 2 bedrooms|